-I enjoy having him, because I get to spend time that I necessarily spend with him umm I do things that I wouldn’t always do with him umm I don’t know if you were aware but he really does like fires, yeah he really likes fires does Harry and we have a fire pit so we have this thing where we get loads of wood and he’ll come and we’ll have a fire night and we will sit out there till 1 half 1 in the morning with the fire roaring and he just sits and piles wood onto it usually …[...]... he has a Chinese, he likes a Chinese, so he’ll have his Chinese and he’ll probably have a bottle of wine …[...]... and I just really enjoy the time that I can spend with him and I mean he has us in absolute tucks of laughter …[...]... there are times when I have just sat and cried with laughter … I mean there was one incidence when he came and I’d been chopping some wood in the back cos I knew he was coming for this fire and I cut the end of my finger off with the saw so I ended up going to casualty he ended up coming here and of course … and when I came back with this great big pad on my finger he just laughed at me and then he was laughing so much he went to sit on the swing and he missed the swing, he sat on the floor the swing went up and hit him on the back of head and I suppose its them sort of things that make memories
+I enjoy having him, because I get to spend time that I necessarily spend with him umm I do things that I wouldn’t always do with him umm I don’t know if you were aware but he really does like fires, yeah he really likes fires does Harry and we have a fire pit so we have this thing where we get loads of wood and he’ll come and we’ll have a fire night and we will sit out there till 1 half 1 in the morning with the fire roaring and he just sits and piles wood onto it usually …[...]... he has a Chinese, he likes a Chinese, so he’ll have his Chinese and he’ll probably have a bottle of wine …[...]... and I just really enjoy the time that I can spend with him and I mean he has us in absolute tucks of laughter …[...]... there are times when I have just sat and cried with laughter …